 You can do this sitting anywhere stable, pressing your feet down to the floor.
 Keep your spine straight and tighten your core.
 Lift your arms up and cross your fingers behind your head.
 Twisting at the core, keep your back straight in the right posture (no slouching!).
 Do each side a few times, ten times per side.

 You can both avoid and relieve most back pain by moving around and staying active.
-These exercises can prevent and ease lower back pain, so try adding them to your healthy habits.
+These back pain exercises can prevent and ease lower back pain, so try adding them to your healthy habits.